TranseFocus/starterapp/README.md

 # krista's react native notes

-Might need some of these functions someday so I'm just gonna park it here for now.
+See TRANSEAPP repository (not this one) for the project we're all doing.
+Might need some of these functions someday so I'm just gonna park this here for now.